 We are oftentimes our own worst critics when it comes to our physical appearance.
 For some mothers, that can be compounded during the postpartum period when adjusting to life with a new baby.
-Appreciate your body’s strength as you would a loved one, just as nutrition Expert Crystal Karges did.
+Appreciate your body’s strength as you would a loved one, and tell it to yourself.

 Dear Body of Mine,

 I know we haven’t always had the greatest relationship.

 For years, I fought who you were, viciously tried to change you and conform you to what society deems as the norm of perfection.

 When I learned you were a haven for a new-formed life, I collapsed under a tidal wave of emotion.
 After the way I mistreated you for so many years, you were still capable of carrying life and bringing forth hope.
 For the first time in so many years, I felt at peace with you, grateful for what you were capable of doing.

 I MARVELED AT THE LIFE GROWING IN YOU AND DID MY BEST TO TAKE CARE OF YOU.